hoytech/quadrable/README.md

 * Set `trackKeys` to `true` if you want to keep a record of the keys, so you can do things like `export` in the `quaddb` application.
 For some applications, enumerating keys is not necessary so it is disabled by default for efficiency reasons.
 * `db.init()` must be called in a write transaction, at least the first time the environment is accessed.
 This is so that it can setup the necessary LMDB tables.

+For a complete example, see the `quadb.cpp` file.

-### Encoding
+### Character Encoding

 Quadrable allows arbitrary byte strings as either keys or values.
 There are no restrictions on character encodings, or included 0 bytes.

-Keys and values can be arbitrarily long, with the one exception that the empty string is not allowed as a key.
+Keys and values can be arbitrarily long, with the exception that the empty string is not allowed as a key.

 Although in the `quadb` application some values are presented in hexadecimal encoding, the Quadrable library itself does not use hexadecimal at all.
 You may find it convenient to use the `to_hex` and `from_hex` utilities used by `quadb` and the test-suite: